jraza19/starter-academic/content/home/accomplishments.md

   description: ""
   organization: University of British Columbia
   organization_url:
-  title: Recipient of the Master in Data Science Domestic Scholarship
+  title: Recipient of the Master's in Data Science Domestic Scholarship
   url: ""
 ---